kochkinaelena/Uncertainty4VerificationModels/README.md

 Code to perform analysis of runs, such as supervised and unsupervised rejection is stored in `analysis` folder.

 ## Requirements
+The code is using the follwoing packages:
+`numpy, sklearn, scipy, pickle, matplotlib, hyperopt, keras, tensorflow, nltk, gensim `

 ## How to run